forrtproject/forrtproject.github.io/content/reversals/reversals.md

 * Original Study 1 effect size: *η*<sup>2</sup><sub>p</sub>= 0.14
 * Replication effect size: Study 1a: *η*<sup>2</sup><sub>p</sub>= 0.06, Study 1b: *η*<sup>2</sup><sub>p</sub>= 0.21; Study 1c: *η*<sup>2</sup><sub>p</sub>= 0.13, all were reversals.
 {{< /spoiler >}}

-* [Here are](https://www.vox.com/future-perfect/2020/2/26/21154466/research-education-behavior-psychology-nudging) [a few](https://jasoncollins.blog/2020-04-07-the-limits-of-behavioural-science-coronavirus-edition/) [cautionary](https://jasoncollins.blog/arent-we-smart-fellow-behavioural-scientists/) [pieces](https://unherd.com/2020/03/dont-trust-the-psychologists-on-coronavirus/) on whether, aside from the pure question of reproducibility, behavioural science is ready to steer policy.

-* [Moving the signature box to the top of forms](https://www.pnas.org/content/pnas/117/13/7103.full.pdf) does not decrease dishonest reporting in the rest of the form.

 * **Loss aversion.** The subjective value of losses exceeds the subjective values of gains.
 {{< spoiler text="Statistics" >}}